-The Health Inspection Program exists to provide licensing and inspection services for a number of different types of businesses to regulate and protect the public health.
-Health Inspectors from the Department inspect licensed establishments thoughout the State on a regular basis for conformance with state rules.
+The Health Inspection Program exists to provide licensing and inspection services for a number of different types of businesses to protect the public health.
+These businesses include restaurants, lodging, campgrounds, youth camps, public swimming pools and spas, tattooists, micropigmentation, body piercing, electrolysists, school cafeterias, and mass gatherings.

 Food Allergen Information

 Undeclared allergens are the leading cause of food recalls initiated by the FDA.
 The agency recently posted an article for consumers that describes which foods are most often affected and the allergens that are involved.

 Business License Application Information

 The Health Inspection Program received a call regarding a business advertising and selling business license compliance packages that include the Health Inspection Program’s License Application.
 These packages were being sold for $149.99.

 There are businesses that provide services such as compiling forms and filing business license applications for their clients that are required by state, county, city and municipal government agencies.
 There is a fee associated with these services.

 Please be aware that if you wish to fill out the applications on your own, they are free and can be downloaded from our website at maine.gov/healthinspectio/form, or you may call our offices at 207-287-5671 and we will mail or email you a copy.